Published on February 11th, 2013 | by Rayne4

-However my expereinces of being an atheist in Australia and talking to American atheists and theists on Twitter bring me to the same conclusion: Some people (especailly those who are theists) take atheism as a personal offense.
-I can understand why, theists with heavy beliefs and especailly those who are heavily indoctrinated into believing their beliefs are the only way to live, of course they are going to take offense to someone who can function without the beliefs that heavily indoctrinated theists hold dear.
+However my experiences of being an atheist in Australia and talking to American atheists and theists on Twitter bring me to the same conclusion: Some people (especially those who are theists) take atheism as a personal offense.
+I can understand why, theists who have heavy beliefs and especially those who are heavily indoctrinated into believing their beliefs are the only way to live, are going to take offense to someone who can function without the beliefs that those heavily indoctrinated theists hold dear.
 When your entire life and way of functioning revolves around certain doctrine and someone comes along who can function in the world without that doctrine – it’s a punch to face.
 The end result is a person who will lash out at everyone who doesn’t hold the same beliefs as them.

 And boy do they lash out.

 The human brain has a mechanism for recognizing patterns that aren’t there and filling the gaps for questions that have no answers.
 Or if the answer to those questions are too complex, people create their own answers.
 Our brains fill in the gaps of our knowledge regardless of whether it is factually accurate or not and theists do this a lot with atheists.

 People do it a lot in general.
 They do it with childfree people, with the GLBTI community, with people who have disabilities.
 “I can’t understand how you function when you aren’t like me so I’ll make up my own answers“.